-Step 1: See if you can determine what type of function you have (this isn’t always clear).
+See if you can figure out what type of function you have first (this isn’t always clear).

 - Square (quadratic) functions and absolute value functions have a domain of all real numbers and a range of y ≥ 0

-- Square root functions have a domain of x ≥0 and a range of y ≥ 0
+- Square root functions have a domain of x ≥ ;0 and a range of y ≥ 0

 - Rational functions have a domain of x ≠ 0 and a range of x ≠ 0.

 - Sine functions and cosine functions have a domain of all real numbers and a range of -1 ≤y≥ 1.